Eaglemann/PeerSpark-Auth/README.md

 # PeerSpark-Auth
-Authentication Service for PeerSpark build with FastAPI
+Authentication Service for PeerSpark build with FastAPI and Hasura